 It is important to remember that cannabis is a drug and should be respected as such.
 Keep close tabs on how it impacts your emotions and you’ll be a much more responsible user.

-One great way to ensure you’re cannabis is providing you with a positive emotional impact is to know what strain you are using.
+One great way to ensure your cannabis is providing you with a positive emotional impact is to know what strain you are using.
 By growing your own, you have complete control over the process.